-The most effective (and rewarding) way to whiten your tile grout is a simple DIY cleaning solution.
-If your tile floors were installed with white grout, chances are high that they are showing dirt on the previously crisp, white grout.
+The most effective (and rewarding) way to whiten your tile grout is with a simple DIY cleaning solution.
+If your tile floors were installed with white grout, there is a good chance that it is stained with dirt.
 This simple solution revives dingy grout and is chemical-free!

 And here is the bathroom once the walls were painted and the tiles had been scrubbed with the vinegar and baking soda solution.